 How do you connect the Shure MV88+ Video Kit to your phone?

 Connecting to your phone is simple.
 All you have to do is choose the Lightning or USB-C cable depending on what kind of smartphone you have.
 To get the most out of the microphone, download either or both of the ShurePlus Motiv applications.
 They’re both free on the App Store and Google Play Store.

 What’s the difference between the ShurePlus Motiv apps?

 The ShurePlus Motiv Video is specifically designed for Motiv digital microphones, including the MV88+ Video Kit.
-ShurePlus Motiv is the audio-only app.
+ShurePlus Motiv is an audio-only app.
 Both work with smartphones’ integrated microphones.
-Users have reported compatibility issues depending with the ShurePlus Motiv app, citing that certain smartphone microphones aren’t afforded complete functionality.
+Users have reported compatibility issues depending on the ShurePlus Motiv app, citing that certain smartphone microphones aren’t afforded complete functionality.